Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Experimental Results

-In Figure \ref{fig:beta}, we further present the trend of AIB-JSCC's hyperparameter $\beta \left[ w \right]$ with respect to training epoch on CIFAR10 dataset under different error probabilities.
-We can observe that as we expect, $\beta \left[ w \right]$ gradually decreases when training processes.
-In addition, when error probability gets large, the noisy codewords need to preserve more information of input $I\left( {x,\hat y} \right)$ to resist the noise interference.
-Therefore, as shown in Figure \ref{fig:beta}, the value of $\beta \left[ w \right]$ reduces as the error probability increases, which can prevent from losing useful information on $I\left( {x,\hat y} \right)$.
+Table \ref{tab:psnr} shows the PSNR of different schemes on various datasets under different error probabilities, where IB-JSCC stands for the degenerate AIB-JSCC with fixed $\beta$.
+The definition of PSNR is

+where $n$ is the number of bits that each image pixel uses, ${\rm{mse}}\left( {{\boldsymbol{x}},{\boldsymbol{\hat x}}} \right)$ is MSE between ${\boldsymbol{x}}$ and ${{\boldsymbol{\hat x}}}$.
+In particular, we fix the length of $\boldsymbol{y}$ and calculate the average MSE and PSNR over the test sets.
+From Table \ref{tab:psnr}, we can observe that AIB-JSCC is always superior to IB-JSCC and IABF in terms of MSE and PSNR, which validates the effectiveness of the proposed IB objective and the adaptive IB algorithm.
+From Table \ref{tab:psnr}, we can also observe that AIB-JSCC and IB-JSCC can reduce MSE and increase PSNR more on the RGB dataset CIFAR10 than on the greyscale datasets MNIST and Omniglot.
+This is because AIB-JSCC can extract information more precisely with the guidance of the proposed IB objective, thus recovering complex images better.

-We also compare the visual reconstruction results of AIB-JSCC and IABF.
-The experiment is carried on the SVHN dataset.
-The systems are trained and tested when error probability $\varepsilon {\rm{ = 0}}{\rm{.1}}$, and the length of codeword is 500.
-The recovered images of IABF and AIB-JSCC for the sample images from SVHN test dataset are shown in Figure \ref{fig:reconstruction}.
-We can observe that the images recovered by AIB-JSCC are closer to the original images than those recovered by IABF.
-Moreover, we can distinguish the numbers in the images recovered by AIB-JSCC more easily than IABF, which demonstrates that AIB-JSCC can preserve more semantic information in the recovered images.
+Figure \ref{fig:reconstruction} shows the visual reconstructions of AIB-JSCC and IABF on the SVHN dataset where ${\boldsymbol{\varepsilon}} {\rm{ = 0}}{\rm{.1}}$ and $M=500$.
+From Fig. \ref{fig:reconstruction}, we can observe that images recovered by AIB-JSCC are closer to original ones than those recovered by IABF, and the numbers in images recovered by AIB-JSCC can be distinguished more easily than IABF.
+For example, the first image recovered by AIB-JSCC can be clearly recognized as $5$ while the one recovered by IABF may be incorrectly recognized as $9$ or $4$.
+This implies that AIB-JSCC can preserve more semantic information than IABF.
+This is due to the fact that compared with IABF, AIB-JSCC can preserve useful information as well as discard useless information which may lead to semantic mistakes.
+In consequence, AIB-JSCC has better visual reconstruction quality.

+Table \ref{tab:classification} shows the classification accuracy (Acc) of the images reconstructed by IABF and AIB-JSCC with respect to different error probabilities.
+In particular, 4 different classifiers, multilayer perceptron (MLP), support vector machines (SVM), decision trees (DT) and random forests (RF) are trained with the raw MNIST train set, and tested with the images reconstructed by IABF and AIB-JSCC from the MNIST test set where ${\boldsymbol{\varepsilon}} {\rm{ = 0}}{\rm{.1}}$.
+From Table \ref{tab:classification}, we can observe that the classification accuracy of the images recovered by AIB-JSCC is always higher than IABF over different error probabilities.
+This implies that AIB-JSCC can preserve more semantic information useful for downstream task.
+This is because the proposed IB objective preserves information as well as discards information.
+Hence, AIB-JSCC can extract information more precisely.